 iPhone charging docks are small stations that give you access to your iPhone’s screen by keeping it upright while it’s charging.
 Whether you want to keep your music going, keep an eye on your text messages, or use your iPhone as a second screen for your computer, a charging dock is the perfect way to do it.

 The market for iPhone charging docks can get a little tricky, though.
-Some models are made of cheap plastic and barely keep your charging cable in place, while others are elegantly designed works of art that can charge multiple devices at the same time.
-(And of course, there are dozens of options in between.)
-Ready to find the perfect charging dock for your iPhone?
-Here’s everything you need to know.
+Some models are made of cheap plastic and barely keep your charging cable in place, while others are elegantly designed works of art that can charge multiple devices at the same time, and there are dozens of options in between.

 Before you start looking at iPhone charging docks, ask yourself these three questions.
 They’ll help you find the right dock by filtering out the ones that aren’t right for you.